-Joelle Ruben has 15 years of experience working on child and family issues in a variety of communications, policy, advocacy, and direct service roles.
+Joelle Ruben has more than 15 years of experience working on child and family issues in a variety of communications, policy, advocacy, and direct service roles.
 At JBA, she contributes to a range of corporate and project efforts encompassing publications, videos, websites, social media, and branding.
 Ruben’s skills include creating and implementing dissemination plans for a variety of audiences, translating complex information into plain language, forming strategic partnerships, writing, and editing.
 She is also adept at helping organizations strengthen their websites and social media presences.

 - National Home Visiting Resource Center